 Independence is a beautiful and powerful thing.
 You have absolute control, with no one to hold you back from pursuing your passions in life.
 In the business world, there is such a path for this independence; one that many people are choosing to pursue.
-Solopreneurship is the steadily growing phenomena that encapsulates the power and uniqueness that goes alongside independence in the business market.
+The solopreneur business model is the steadily growing phenomena that encapsulates the power and uniqueness that goes alongside independence in the business market.

-Many individuals choose this path for various reasons.
+Many individuals choose to become solopreneurs for various reasons.
 Some want the ability to control all aspects of their business, without the hassle of managing others.
 Others may want to just hold themselves accountable, and not put responsibility on the shoulders of those who may not get the job done.
 Finally, some people just want to be on their own, without having to worry about keeping other people satisfied in their company.

 However, not all aspects of solopreneurship are easy.
+There are many pros and cons of being a solopreneur.
 Along with this independence comes a daunting feeling of being alone.
 As one yourself, or as someone who may want to take the solopreneurship path, you may find yourself wondering how you can connect with other people while not losing your motivation in being completely on your own.

 Here are some uplifting tips in how you can stay motivated on this solopreneurial journey, and not feel overwhelmed with doing business on your own.

 Renting an office outside of your home or sharing a space with another business can not only get you in a work mode, but also entice you to stay focused.
 This can also assist in re-energizing your ambitions by surrounding yourself with like-minded people or being in a space made specifically for work.
 Some people choose to rent from family or have friends whose businesses have extra space that can utilized as offices.
 This lessens the possibility of not getting distracted by the daily routine you have at home.